Many of our policies and processes differ from other UK land registers

 How our process reduces risk

-Solicitors complete a range of checks before an application is received by RoS.
+Solicitors complete a range of checks before an application is received by Registers of Scotland (RoS).

 They examine the property titles and a range of documentation to determine that it is safe for the lender to lend against this property.